Office of Postsecondary Education, Department of Education.

 a.
 Electronic Submission of Applications.

-Applications for grants under the Fulbright-Hays DDRA Fellowship Program, CFDA number 84.022A, must be submitted electronically using the G5 system, accessible through the Department's G5 site at: www.G5.gov.
+Submit applications for grants under the Fulbright-Hays DDRA Fellowship Program, CFDA number 84.022A, electronically using the G5 system, accessible through the Department's G5 site at: www.G5.gov.
 While completing the electronic application, both the IHE and the student applicant will be entering data online that will be saved into a database.
 Neither the IHE nor the student applicant may email an electronic copy of a grant application to us.

 Please note the following:

 - The process for submitting applications electronically under the Fulbright-Hays DDRA Fellowship Program has several parts.
-The following is a brief summary of the process; however, all applicants should review and follow the detailed description of the application process that is contained in the application package.
+The following is a brief summary of the process; however, all applicants should review the detailed description of the application process in the application package.
 In summary, the major steps are:

-(1) IHEs must email the following information to firstname.lastname@example.org: Name of university and full name and email address of potential project director.
+(1) IHEs must email the name of the institution and the full name and email address of potential project director to firstname.lastname@example.org.
 We recommend that applicant IHEs submit this information as soon as possible to ensure that they obtain access to G5 well before the application deadline date.
-We suggest that IHEs send this information no later than two weeks prior to the closing date in order to facilitate timely submission of their applications;
+We suggest that IHEs submit this information no later than two weeks prior to the closing date to facilitate timely submission of their applications;

 (2) Students must complete their individual applications and submit them to their IHE's project director using G5;